cisco-open/camblet-driver/README.md

 ### DKMS Support

 Linux kernel modules need to be built against a specified kernel version, this is when dynamic kernel module support, [DKMS](https://github.com/dell/dkms) comes in handy.
-The DKMS framework enables you to automatically re-build kernel modules into the current kernel tree as you upgrade your kernel.
+The DKMS framework enables you to automatically re-build kernel modules into the current kernel tree as you upgrade your kernel, so you don't need to re-build them manually every time.

 #### Install DKMS